tiprankstipranks

 We are subject to various legal or regulatory investigations and proceedings.

 At any given time, we and our subsidiaries are involved with a number of legal proceedings and regulatory investigations and examinations as a part of reviews conducted by regulators and other parties, which may involve banking, securities, consumer protection, employment, tort, and numerous other laws and regulations.
-The outcome of pending or threatened litigation, or of investigations or any other matters before regulatory agencies is uncertain, whether currently existing or commencing in the future, including with respect to any litigation, investigation or other regulatory actions related to (i) the business and disclosure practices of acquired companies, including our acquisition of Flagstar Bancorp and the purchase and assumption of certain assets and liabilities of Signature, (ii) the capital raise transaction we completed in March of 2024, (iii) the material weaknesses in internal control over financial reporting disclosed in our Annual Report on Form 10-K/A for the fiscal year ended December 31, 2023, (iv) past cyber security breaches, and (v) recent events and circumstances involving the Company, including disclosures regarding credit losses, provisioning and goodwill impairment, and negative news and expectations about the prospects of the Company (and associated stock price volatility and changes).
+The outcome of pending or threatened litigation, or of investigations or any other matters before regulatory agencies is uncertain, whether currently existing or commencing in the future, including with respect to any litigation, investigation or other regulatory actions related to (i) the business and disclosure practices of acquired companies, including our acquisition of Flagstar Bancorp and the purchase and assumption of certain assets and liabilities of Signature, (ii) the capital raise transaction we completed in March of 2024, (iii) our past material weaknesses in internal control over financial reporting, (iv) past cyber security breaches, and (v) recent events and circumstances involving Flagstar, including disclosures regarding credit losses, provisioning and goodwill impairment, and negative news and expectations about our prospects (and associated stock price volatility and changes).
 Proceedings or actions brought against us or our subsidiaries may result in judgments, settlements, fines, penalties, injunctions, business improvement orders, consent orders, supervisory agreements, ratings downgrades, restrictions on our business activities, revocations or non-renewals of required licenses, changes in FDIC deposit insurance premium assessments or other results adverse to us, which could materially and negatively affect our business.
 If such claims and other matters are not resolved in a manner favorable to us, they may result in significant financial liability and/or adversely affect the market perception of us and our products and services as well as impact customer demand for those products and services.
 Some of the laws and regulations to which we are subject may provide a private right of action that a consumer or class of consumers may pursue to enforce these laws and regulations.
 We are currently subject to stockholder class and derivative actions which seek significant damages and other relief and may be subject to similar actions in the future.
 Any financial liability or reputational damage could have a materially adverse effect on our business and, in turn, on our financial condition and results of operations.
 Claims asserted against us can be highly complicated and slow to develop, making the outcome of such proceedings difficult to predict or estimate early in the process.
 As a participant in the financial services industry, it is likely that we will be exposed to a high level of litigation and regulatory scrutiny relating to our business and operations.
 Although we establish accruals for legal or regulatory proceedings when information related to the loss contingencies represented by those matters indicates both that a loss is probable and that the amount of loss can be reasonably estimated, we do not have accruals for all legal or regulatory proceedings where we face a risk of loss.
 Due to the inherent subjectivity of the assessments and unpredictability of the outcome of legal and regulatory proceedings, amounts accrued may not represent the ultimate loss to us from the legal and regulatory proceedings in question.
 As a result, our ultimate losses may be significantly higher than the amounts accrued for legal loss contingencies.
-For further information, see Note 20 - Commitments and Contingencies and Item 3 - Legal Proceedings.
+For further information, see Note 20 - Commitments and Contingencies.

 Taxation & Government Incentives1 | 2.3%